 What is Makerlab and when does it meet?

 Maker Lab is a STEAM (Science, Technology, Engineering, Arts, Mathematics) program in which kids can explore and create in a safe, hands-on environment.
 Maker Lab meets every Tuesday at 4pm.
 You can sign up for any Maker Lab session here.

 Please see our internet policy here.

 Yes!
 You’re welcome to hop onto our free network anytime.
 Look for “Bogota Public Library.”

 Are there computers available in the library?

 Yes.
 We have 8 public computers available on a first come, first serve basis.
 You don’t need a library card to access them.

 Is there a time limit on how long I can use a computer?

-If it’s quiet and there are more computers than demand, you can be on as long as you like.
-When demand exceeds available computers, the time limit shrinks to 1/2 hour minimum.
-We’ll ask the person who has been signed on the longest to sign off so a new person can use the computers.
+If there are more computers than demand, you can be on as long as you like.
+When demand exceeds available computers, your session will end after 30 minutes.

 How do I get library eBooks, eAudiobooks, digital magazines, movies, tv shows and music?